 3. Mejuri Thumb Ring & Croissant Ring

 Mejuri is such a great jewelry brand and I have a few other pieces from them.
 I wear a gold thumb ring every single day that I love.
-It’s thin, simple – I love it.
+It’s thin, and simple – I love it.
 And I also picked up their popular croissant ring while visiting their shop in Soho.
 Highly recommend it if you’re in NYC, it’s such a cute store.
 So many beautiful and affordable pieces to shop.

 4. Madewell Earrings

 No surprise here!
 I love all things Madewell and that also means their jewelry.
-I typically wear a lot of their earrings.
+I typically wear a lot of their hoop earrings.
 Their affordable price point and great quality make this a favorite spot to grab new pieces.
 Plus, they’re all super pretty.
 I’ve been living in their classic gold hoops (both sizes!) lately.
 The big hoops are definitely statement earrings!

 5. Taudrey Jewelry Nameplate Necklace